Preparing your application

 - Supply a Curriculum Vitae using the HDR CV Template [.pdf – 130kB]

-- Include a three page research proposal that you have written yourself
+- Include a two page research (an additional page of references is permitted if required) proposal that you have written yourself

 - Identify at least one Curtin supervisor who has indicated they are willing to supervise you